 Over a decade ago, on March 11th 2011, the Great East Japan Earthquake (or the Tōhoku Earthquake) shocked not only Japan but the entire world.
 The 9.1 magnitude earthquake then triggered a tsunami that reached 40.5 metres high and flooded 10 kilometres further inland of Japan.

-The tragedy which reportedly killed close to 20,000 people also saw the loss of control of the Fukushima Daiichi Nuclear Power Plant, plunging the world into its biggest nuclear disaster since Chernobyl.
+The tragedy which reportedly killed close to 20,000 people also saw the loss of control of the Fukushima Daiichi Nuclear Power Plant, plunging the world into its worst nuclear disaster since Chernobyl.

-This two-day to four-day trip is limited to a very strict small group and is a guaranteed departure.
-It can be combined with our Extremes of Japan Tour happening right after, to make the most of your visit in the archipelago!
+This two-day to four-day trip can be combined with our Extremes of Japan Tour happening right after, to make the most of your visit in the archipelago!

 Group | Start Date | End Date | Duration | Price |